osxmidi/LinVst/README.md

 Cobalt (Sanford) Synth

-Spire Synth (Disable d2d1 in the Libraries section of winecfg)
+Spire Synth (Disable d2d1 in the Libraries section of winecfg) (32 bit version seems to work ok with a d2d1 version 6.1.7601.17514 32 bit dll override)

 OP-X PRO-II (Disable d2d1 in the Libraries section of winecfg)